Tirami-su/rolemagnet/README.md

 Other optional parameters:

-- **shape**	  Shape of competitive layer in SOM.
+- **shape**	  The shape of competitive layer in SOM.
 If not provided, Role Magnet will compute according to the distribution of data.
 - **sample**    Evenly spaced sampling points.
 Default is `np.linspace(0,100,25)`.

 ### Acknowledgements